Understanding Protected Areas Vs Protected Places In Singapore

 Singapore’s Infrastructure Protection Act enforces strict penalties for unauthorised access to protected areas and protected places.
 Depending on the severity of the offence, individuals may face:

-- Arrest – Security personnel have the authority to detain trespassers.
+• Arrest – Security personnel are authorized to detain trespassers.

-In some cases, even attempting to enter such locations without approval can lead to legal consequences.
-Ignorance of the law is not a valid excuse, so it is always advisable to respect restricted areas and adhere to all warning signs and security measures.
+In some cases, attempting to enter such locations without approval can result in legal consequences.
+Ignorance of the law is not a valid excuse all warning signs and security measures.

-The Difference Between A Protected Area And A Protected Place
+What Is The Difference Between A Protected Area And A Protected Place?

 The key difference between a protected place and a protected area lies in their scope and level of security enforcement.